FOaker/CYBR8480-Semester-Project-chatapp/README.md

 ![this](/pic/letschat.png)

-**Note:** If the Android Studio gives you an error message after everything necessary set for this app.
+**Error:** If the Android Studio gives you an error message after everything necessary set for this app.
 You have to compare the running code version and the compiled version.